beeenLAB/.github/profile/README.md

 ### 👓 Appendix

 See what we’re exploring next on our [public roadmap](https://lab.beeen.kr) ✨.
-Have ideas, feedback, or just want to say hi?
-[Let us know](https://lab.beeen.kr). 🙌

-We’re always looking for **passionate backend developers** to join our journey.
-Check out our [careers page](https://lab.beeen.kr) if you want to experiment with us.